demisto/content/Packs/SplunkPyPreRelease/Integrations/SplunkPyPreRelease/SplunkPyPreRelease_description.md

 ```
 search `notable` | eval rule_name=if(isnull(rule_name),source,rule_name) | eval rule_title=if(isnull(rule_title),rule_name,rule_title) | `get_urgency` | `risk_correlation` | eval rule_description=if(isnull(rule_description),source,rule_description) | eval security_domain=if(isnull(security_domain),source,security_domain)
 ```

+Note: This is a beta Integration, which lets you implement and test pre-release software.
+Since the integration is beta, it might contain bugs.
+Updates to the integration during the beta phase might include non-backward compatible features.
+We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.